EOCOnline/ArcTree/README.md

 Details at https://github.com/eoconline/arctree/

+## Installation & Running

+After browsing to https://github.com/EOCOnline/ArcTree, you can use your git skills to clone the project locally or select the green `<> Code` button and download a zip file of the project to your computer.
+Unzip the file & then just open the ArcTree.html in your favorite browser.
+You should see a screen like that above.
+Select the `Browse` button to select a JSON file to display.
+(See the Samples section below for files known to work.)

 ## ArcTree Options

-There are also some options at the top (if shown the the user) that allows collapsing or expanding the whole tree:
+There are also some options at the top (if you opt to show to the user) that allows collapsing or expanding parts of the tree:

 <figure >
 <figcaption><h3 align="center">ArcTree Options Dialog</h3></figcaption>